 Today is my one and only son’s birthday.
-If you read my Father’s Day post you know that he was, in the terminology of the latest trend, born still – a cord death.
+If you read my Father’s Day post you know that he was, in the terminology of the latest trend, born still — a cord death.
 Cole did not die on the day of his birth.
 I always knew that.
 David and I were drawn to the hospital because I quit feeling him move.
-But even I didn’t initially know when he died.
+But even I didn’t initially know when he actually died.

-I’m not sure how long after his death that I discovered exactly when he died, but it was an innocent comment made by my mother that truly rocked my world.
+I’m not sure how long it was after his death that I discovered exactly when it happened; but it was an innocent comment made by my mother that truly rocked my world.

 She was in my home and all she said was, “I remember you telling me that the baby was moving really funny.”
 Those words triggered that movie-like effect, you know the one where past events scroll by the screen at warp speed and a replay begins of that exact moment in the character’s past.
 I was instantly transported back . . .
 There I stood in my parent’s living room in front of their green velvet love seat.
 It was about 5:30 p.m. on Thursday, June 18th.
 I can see it in my mind’s eye looking on as if I was standing mere feet away from my extremely pregnant self.

 I’d driven to there home after work in order to bring my mom some fabric which she was going to sew into a balloon shade for the baby room David and I had set up in our home.
 It was a simple blue and white pinstripe and matched the Paddington Bear pattern of the bedding we’d chosen.
 And then I said it, “Mom, the baby’s moving really funny.”
 It echoes through my mind even 24 years later.
 My mother replied, “Why don’t you lay down and maybe it will stop in a moment.”
 Cringe worthy advice looking back, for indeed the strange movements I felt did stop shortly thereafter.
 And only in hindsight, only when my Mother spoke those innocent words after my child was long buried, did I realize their significance.
 “I remember you saying . . . ”